 If the UCDSB faces a deficit budget situation then trustees and administration have to decide on spending cuts as provincial legislation does not allow school districts to run deficit budgets.
 If a surplus budget results, then trustees will consider options for the extra money, which could mean using some for existing or new programs or projects, or putting some or all of the surplus into a reserve fund.

-The Education Ministry provides its funding support figures for school districts, based on student enrolment projections before the start of the next term.
-UCDSB trustees expect to have the final revised budget approved over the summer.
+The Education Ministry will release its funding support figures for school districts, based on student enrolment projections, later this month.
+UCDSB trustees will receive the preliminary district 2020-2021 budget report June 3 for review and approve the final revised budget June 17.